Zuckerberg testimony to Congress: 'My mistake, I'm sorry'

 Zuckerberg recounted a list of steps announced by Facebook aimed at averting a repeat of the improper use of data by third parties like Cambridge Analytica, and noted that other applications were also being investigated to determine if they did anything wrong.

-"We're in the process of investigating every app that had access to a large amount of information before we locked down our platform in 2014," said Zuckerberg, who was seen Monday on Capitol Hill, where he had at least one private meeting with a lawmaker.
+"We're in the process of investigating every app that had access to a large amount of information before we locked down our platform in 2014," said Zuckerberg.

 "If we detect suspicious activity, we'll do a full forensic audit.
 And if we find that someone is improperly using data, we'll ban them and tell everyone affected."